List of children of Priam

-In Greek mythology, Priam, the mythical king of Troy during the Trojan War, supposedly had 18 daughters and 68 sons.
+In Greek mythology, Priam, the mythical king of Troy during the Trojan War, supposedly had 50 sons and several daughters, though names often varied across sources.
 Priam had several wives, the primary one Hecuba, daughter of Dymas or Cisseus, and several concubines, who bore his children.
 There is no exhaustive list, but many of them are mentioned in various Greek myths.
 Almost all of Priam's children were slain by the Greeks in the course of the war, or shortly after.

 The three main sources for the names of the children of Priam are: Homer's Iliad, where a number of his sons are briefly mentioned among the defenders of Troy; and two lists in the Bibliotheca and Hyginus' Fabulae.
 Virgil also mentions some of Priam's sons and daughters in the Aeneid.
 Some of the daughters taken captive at the end of the war are mentioned by Pausanias, who in his turn refers to paintings by Polygnotus in the Lesche of Delphi.